reach-sh/reach-lang/docs/dev/src/workshop/relay/index.md

 ## {#workshop-relay-ai} Assertion Insertion

 As usual, we should consider what assertions we can add to our program.
-In some ways this is what we just did with the `{!reach} Relay.set(relay)` line above, but that is unlike a normal assertion in that it is added primarily to direct the runtime activities on the consensus contract, rather than as a statement about the logical properties of our program variables.
+In some ways this is what we just did with the `{!rsh} Relay.set(relay)` line above, but that is unlike a normal assertion in that it is added primarily to direct the runtime activities on the consensus contract, rather than as a statement about the logical properties of our program variables.

 Sometimes it can be difficult to decide which things are _part of_ the application, like this, and which things are _properties of_ the application, like the assertions we've seen before.
 This is a general problem in verification where the logical properties of the _desired_ program are often mixed up with the logical properties of the _actual_ program.